pgk-pyitr/project-1/readme.md

 Tony Phenevongsa
-This is a e-commerce store for the sale and re-sale of sneakers
+This is a e-commerce store for the sale and re-sale of sneakers.